 This frontier line was designed by Archbishop Várday and by Chief Commander of the Habsburgs, Nicholas Graf zu Salm in the second half of the 1540s.
 They had to select those forts which were supposed to be reinforced and pull down the rest which was undefendable.
 North of the Danube River, the castles worth renovating were Drégely, Ság, Pásztó, Szécsény, Buják and Léva.

-As the summit of the Jesuit`s political career, the Diet of Kolozsvár (Cluj, Klausenburg) swore fealty to Ferdinand and asked for his protection against the Turks.
-Father György turned against Suleiman`s troops and scattered them at Temesvár and at Lippa.
+As the summit of Brother György`s political career, the Diet of Kolozsvár (Cluj, Klausenburg) swore fealty to Ferdinand and asked for his protection against the Turks.
+Brother György, the “White Monk” was a good soldier as well: he turned against Suleiman`s troops and scattered them at Temesvár and at Lippa.

-When Bekefalvy Gergely, the vice-captain of Szondy György in Drégely saw that Pasha Ali was coming, abandoned the castle.
-He complained because of the lack of money and said he had a family and children to take care.
+When Bekefalvy Gergely, the vice-captain of Szondi György in Drégely saw that Pasha Ali was coming, abandoned the castle.
+He complained because of the lack of money and said he had a family and children to take care of.

 At Ság, in the fortified monastery, there were twice as many defenders as in Drégely but when the Turks came near, its commander called Captain Jakosits Ferenc burned the castle and fled to the near Léva Castle.
 He joined the camp of General Erasmus Tauffel who was observing the events with his 10,000-strong German-Italian mercenary army.

-There used to be sixty soldiers under Captain Szondy and his co-captain, Zoltay Lőrinc `s service but the King allowed the hiring of only further 40 soldiers.
+There used to be sixty soldiers under Captain Szondi and his co-captain, Zoltay Lőrinc`s service but the King allowed the hiring of only further 40 soldiers.
 The rich town of Selmecbánya also sent 24 men, but no gunpowder.
-The repairs of the castle have not been not finished, either.
-Szondy had two cannons but his second cannon what he had sent to Körmöcbánya Town to be repaired. could not arrive before the siege, either, Szondy and his 146 men swore to defend the old-fashioned castle to the end, knowing that General Teuffel denied sending reinforcement.
+The repairs of the castle have been not finished, either.
+Szondi had two cannons but his second cannon what he had sent to Körmöcbánya Town to be repaired. could not arrive before the siege, either, Szondi and his 146 men swore to defend the old-fashioned castle to the end, knowing that General Teuffel denied sending reinforcement.

 They were resisting the Turks only for four days but these few days were legendary.
 Pasha Ali ordered Szondy to surrender the castle and after the refusal, he had the outer palisade put on fire.
 Szondy had to withdraw into the inner castle, behind old-fashioned stone walls.
 The Pasha had an earthen rampart built and placed his cannons there.
 After two days of bombardment, the castle and its high gate-tower were in ruins.

-Meanwhile, Szondy had all his valuables, dresses, treasures piled up in the castle yard and burnt them.
+Meanwhile, Szondi had all his valuables, dresses, treasures piled up in the castle yard and burned them.
 Also, he had his horses and captives killed at the same time.
-Shortly after this, the Turks launched the final attack and Szondy got a bullet first in his knee and a second into his heart.
+Shortly after this, the Turks launched the final attack and Szondi got a bullet first in his knee and a second into his heart.
 All of his men fought to the end, although some injured Hungarian warriors were taken as captives.
-Upon their victory, Pasha Ali made a laudatory speech over Szondy’s body then had him buried decently as agreed.
+Upon their victory, Pasha Ali made a laudatory speech over Szondi’s body then had him buried decently as agreed.

 The Hungarian population grew with some Germans at the beginning of the XVI century.
 They, however, left the settlement during the Turkish rule and escaped to better-protected areas.
 South-Slavic people came to the settlement during the years of the occupation.
 This palisade castle was taken back by General Pálffy in 1593, at the beginning of the so-called Long War that lasted for 15 years.
 Hungarian military command considered it again as a border fortress for two decades.